-One huge pitfall from this experiment is that when comparing the membrane with EPA vs. membrane with AA vs. membrane with short fatty acids, the BK channel might not produce activity in the EPA or AA lipid membranes.
-We do know that the BK channel works with a short lipid membrane based on Crowley et al’s experiment [14].
-If EPA in the membrane inactivates the BK channel, then there is no way we can test the ethanol activation of the BK channel when EPA or AA is present.
+One huge pitfall from this experiment is that when comparing the membrane with EPA vs. membrane with AA vs. membrane with POPC, the BK channel might not produce activity in the EPA- or AA-containing lipid membranes.
+We do know that the BK channel works with DOPE:POPC (3:1) membrane based on Crowley et al’s experiment [14].
+If EPA or AA in the membrane inactivates the BK channel, then it is unlikely that we will be able to test the ethanol activation of the BK channel when EPA or AA is present.
 We would not be able to test if ethanol decreases activity of the BK channel because the BK channel would have already been shut down.
 We need the BK channel to be activated in order to test if ethanol increases or decreases activity of the BK channel.
 This will be a technical outcome which will prevent the completion of the experiment.

-There will be couple limitations of this experiment.
+There will be a couple of limitations of this experiment.
 We will be using a simple artificial lipid bilayer system instead of an actual bilayer system from a cell.
-This will be used for one including EPA, one for AA, and another for short fatty acids.
+This will be used for one including EPA, one for AA, and another for POPC.
 Another limitation is that this could also affect the fluidity.
 In order for EPA to change the BK channel function, it could be the direct interaction with channel itself or changing the membrane fluidity which is somehow altering the channel’s function.
+Lastly, another limitation of this experiment is that hexadecyl is used instead of hexadecanoyl for one of the phospholipids.
+This is because I want all the lipids to come from the same source (Avanti Polar Lipids (Alabaster, AL)).
+This will keep the reagents consistent throughout the experiment.
+The company does not make palmitoyl EPA phosphocholine either.

 References